dhbw-chatbot-travelassistant/travel-assistant/README.md

-# travel-assistant
+# Travel Assistant

-This monorepo contains all components of our chatbot
+**Travel Assistant** is a student project at DHBW Stuttgart.
+This repository contains the neccessary source-code for a proof of concept.

 ## Structure

+The repository is structured as a monorepo and contains all relevant services.

 - **services**
   - **frontend**